aldebaran/qibuild/doc/source/design/python/overviews/handling_cmake_flags.rst

 ``hello`` must use the ``world-config.cmake`` from ``src/world/build/sdk/``.

-In the first case, the toolchain file is enough, so everything works fine.

-The ``dependencies.cmake`` in the second case.
+In the first case, the toolchain file is enough, so everything works fine, but in the second case, we have to tell cmake it should insert ``/path/to/worktree/world/build/sdk`` at the beginning of ``CMAKE_FIND_ROOT_PATH``

 So, let's what happens there in the two cases.